Believe it or not, but, your first year as a financial advisor will define the trajectory of your entire career.

 During your first 12 months, you will be part of our Take Off program to help solve the learning process.
 This compound learning has a beginning and an end.
 And at the end of this time, you will know our planning process and how that helps you run a successful client meeting, therefore a successful practice.

-What Happens If You Fail To Meet These Requirements?
+What Happens If You Fail To Meet These Expectations?

 In a perfect world, everything goes to plan and your first year as a financial advisor will go smoothly.
 However, this isn’t a perfect world and you have a full life outside of your career.